Wisconsin Supreme Court rejects Donald Trump's election challenge; electors vote for Joe Biden

 The court’s order has remained in effect ever since, including for the November election.

-It follows a contentious Saturday hearing where the liberal-backed justices on the court appeared dismayed at Trump's election challenge, which seeks to throw out about 221,000 absentee ballots in heavily Democratic Dane and Milwaukee counties, which are also among the most diverse in the state.

-Liberal-backed Justice Jill Karofsky said the lawsuit "smacks of racism" and charged that "you want us to overturn this election so your king can stay in power."
-Some of the conservative-backed justices on the court that control the majority, however, appeared at least somewhat open to some of Trump's arguments.

-Trump and his allies have suffered numerous defeats in court during the past week as they have attempted a litany of legal arguments to override the will of the voters and overturn the election.
-On Friday, the U.S. Supreme Court rejected a lawsuit from the state of Texas seeking to overturn the election results in Wisconsin and three other battleground states, and a Racine County reserve judge handed Trump a defeat in his state court challenge, which led to Saturday’s state Supreme Court hearing.
+Monday’s decision was the latest in a string of defeats for Trump and his allies in court.
+On Friday, the U.S. Supreme Court rejected an effort by Texas to throw out the election results in Wisconsin and three other battleground states, and a Racine County reserve judge handed Trump a defeat in his state court challenge, which led to Saturday’s state Supreme Court hearing.

-The state Supreme Court case represents an unusual plea for the courts to invalidate swaths of ballots deemed legal by multiple authorities by essentially changing the rules of the election after it has occurred.
-Official results in Wisconsin show Biden winning the state by more than 20,600 votes, a thin margin nearly identical to that of Trump’s victory in 2016.

-Trump and his attorneys have attempted to throw out hundreds of thousands of absentee ballots in Dane and Milwaukee counties based on the argument that election officials there relied upon erroneous interpretations of state election law in determining which ballots should be counted.

-The Trump campaign has focused its efforts on those two counties despite the fact many of the practices it objects to would have occurred across the state.
-The guidance elections officials in those two counties followed was consistent with guidance from the Wisconsin Elections Commission, the agency created by Republicans to advise local officials on matters of election administration.

-The challenged ballots include in-person absentee ballots in which the voter did not submit a separate written application, absentee ballots in which the address on the envelope was incomplete or filled in by a clerk, absentee ballots cast by voters who identified themselves as “indefinitely confined,” and absentee ballots collected at Madison’s “Democracy in the Park” event.

-For the most part, the guidance followed in this year’s presidential election was the same guidance adhered to in 2016, when Trump won.
-On Friday, a reserve judge in Milwaukee County Circuit Court sided with Biden, ruling that election officials followed the law, affirming Biden’s win.
+For the most part, the guidance followed in this year’s presidential election was the same guidance as in 2016, when Trump won.

-The conservative justices expressed concern during the Saturday hearing about absentee ballots cast by voters at Madison's "Democracy in the Park" event, contending that it could potentially constitute illegal early voting.

-The event, held Sept.
-26 and Oct.
-3, before the in-person voting window, was an opportunity for voters who had already received their absentee ballots to safely drop off the ballots with election officials at any of Madison’s 206 city parks and get them witnessed if needed amid the COVID-19 pandemic.

 Fave 5: State government reporter Mitchell Schmidt shares his top stories of 2020